Dorothy Davis Locanthi: Personal life

 Davis married Bart N. Locanthi, an acoustical engineer, in 1943.
-They had two daughters and a son.
+They had their first daughter in 1948, followed by a second daughter in 1952 and a son in 1955.
 She was widowed in 1994, and died in 1999, aged 86 years, in Glendale, California.
 An oral history interview she gave to David DeVorkin in 1977 is included in the American Institute of Physics' International Catalog of Sources for History of Physics and Allied Sciences.
 The American Institute of Physics also holds a collection of photographs taken by Dorothy Davis Locanthi.